 IU-Sponsored Student Travel Abroad: Update and Approval Process

 .
-That report ranked us sixth among U.S. institutions for the number of domestic students studying abroad.
-In 2017-18, the latest school year for which data is available, 3,044 IU Bloomington students studied abroad.
-Of those, 1,233 students spent a semester abroad, ranking the campus third in the nation for mid-length study-abroad programs.
-At IUPUI, 578 students traveled outside the United States as part of their academic programs.
-IU East tripled the number of students who studied abroad from the previous year, and IU South Bend's study abroad numbers grew 10 percent between 2016-17 and 2017-18.
+That report ranked IU Bloomington fifth among U.S. institutions for the number of domestic students studying abroad.
+In 2018-19, the latest school year for which data is available, 3,244 IU Bloomington students studied abroad.
+Of those, 1,329 students spent a semester abroad, ranking the campus third in the nation for mid-length study abroad programs.
+At IUPUI, 640 students traveled outside the United States as part of their academic programs.
+Many thanks to the faculty members and administrators who develop, promote, teach, and support these activities.

 The Council’s approval procedure provides consistency in the process of granting credit (where relevant) and ensures that overseas activities adhere to IU’s high academic standards.
 It also helps to safeguard the health and safety of all IU participants.
 The process also serves to introduce best practices to all program organizers, including how to minimize risk.